dansmyers/IntroToCS/Labs/8-How_to_Chat.md

 ```
 numbers = [i for i in range(1, 101)]
 ```
-This statement use the `for` loop to iterate through the given range of numbers 1 to 100, and collects each value of `i` into a list.
+This statement use the `for` loop to iterate through the range of numbers 1 to 100, and collects each value of `i` into a list.
 The result is a list containing the values `[1, 2, 3, 4, ... , 100]`.

 This technique is called a **list comprehension**.
 It's a preferred Python technique for initializing lists.

 You can use comprehensions to generate different kinds of lists.
 For example, to generate list of 0/1 coin flips you could write
 ```